 - n.
 Non-compliance Failure to comply with reasonable directions of University officials, including University Police officers and representatives of the Office of Student Judicial Services acting in performance of their duties.
 Directives to cooperate in the administration of this "Code" including those to appear and give testimony at a University disciplinary proceeding as well as directives to produce identification are included in the scope of this provision. - o.
 Regulation Violation Any violation of other published University regulations including but not limited to The Alcoholic Beverage Consumption and Distribution Policy, regulations governing student organizations, the GWHP Residential Community Conduct Guidelines and Administrative Policies (whether the student lives in residence or not) and other lease agreements with the University, the Code of Computer Usage, and the Gelman Library Rules and Regulations. - p.
 Fireworks Violation Use or possession of fireworks. - q.
-Violation of Law Violation of federal and/or local law, including, but not limited to, possession of any falsified identification; manufacture, sale or distribution of local, state or federal identification. - r.
+Violation of Law Violation of federal and/or local law, including, but not limited to, possession of any false, fraudulent, or otherwise illegal identification card or document; manufacture, sale, or distribution of local, state, or federal identification. - r.
 Unauthorized Use of the University's Name Any unauthorized commercial use of the University's name, logo, or other representation. - s.
-Disorderly Conduct Acting in a manner to annoy, disturb, interfere with, obstruct, or be offensive to others; shouting or making excessive noise either inside or outside a building to the annoyance or disturbance of others; verbally abusing University officials acting in performance of their duties; or acting in a lewd or indecent manner. - Hazing Any act of hazing.
-Hazing is defined as any action taken or situation created, intentionally, with or without consent, whether on or off campus, to produce mental or physical discomfort, embarrassment, harassment or ridicule.
+Disorderly Conduct Shouting or making excessive noise either inside or outside a building; verbally abusing University officials acting in performance of their duties; acting in a manner that annoys, disturbs, threatens or harasses others; disrupting obstructing or interfering with the activities of others; or behaving in a lewd or indecent manner. - Hazing Any act of hazing.
+Hazing is defined as any action taken or situation created, intentionally, with or without consent, whether on or off campus, to produce mental or physical discomfort, embarrassment, harassment, or ridicule.
 Such activities and situations include but are not limited to paddling in any form; creation of excessive fatigue; physical and psychological shocks; quests, treasure hunts, scavenger hunts, road trips, or any other such activities carried on outside the confines of the house or organization; wearing, publicly, apparel that is conspicuous and not normally in good taste; engaging in public stunts and buffoonery; morally degrading or humiliating games and activities; and any other activities which are not consistent with the academic mission of the University.
-Groups will be held responsible for the actions of their members including pledges, associates, and any other pre-initiates.
+Groups and organizations will be held responsible for the actions of their members including pledges, associates, and any other pre-initiates.

-Persons will be charged, in addition to the group itself, under this, as well as any other applicable violations.
+Persons will be charged, in addition to the group or organization itself, under this, as well as any other applicable violations.
 See Articles 28 and 29 for further information on this prohibition.

-Discrimination - Committing any of the above acts because of a person's race, color, religion, sex, national origin, age, disability, veteran status, or sexual orientation.
+Discrimination - Committing any of the above acts because of a person's race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, or gender identify or expression.